ISUZU AUSTRALIA LIMTED STATEMENT – Vehicle Production, Logistic and Delivery Update

 To further increase delivery capabilities, IAL onboarded a new (additional) wharf processing agent to assist with delivery increases across the country.
 This long-term logistics partnership will see delivery capacity continue to improve for IAL and customers into 2022.

-Every effort is currently being made by IML & IAL to ensure the most efficient delivery of all customer vehicles.
+Every effort is currently being made by IML, IAL, our supply partners and our dealer network to ensure the most efficient delivery of all customer vehicles.
 Your patience and understanding is greatly appreciated in these unprecedented times.

 If you have any questions regarding this update, please contact your local Isuzu Dealer or Isuzu Customer Care on 1800 035 640.